 The channel raster defines a subset of RF reference frequencies that can be used to identify the RF channel position in the uplink and downlink.
 The RF reference frequency for an RF channel maps to a resource element on the carrier.
 For each operating band, a subset of frequencies from the global frequency raster are applicable for that band and forms a channel raster with a granularity ΔFRaster, which may be equal to or larger than ΔFGlobal.

 The mapping between the channel raster and corresponding resource element is given in clause 5.4.1.2.
 The applicable entries for each operating band are defined in clause 5.4.1.3.

+The RF reference frequency for a CW signal transmitted in CW node can be configured at the uplink channel raster defined in clause 5.4.1.3.

 5.4.1.2 Channel raster to resource element mapping

 The mapping between the RF reference frequency on the channel raster and the corresponding resource element is given in table 5.4.1.2-1 and can be used to identify the RF channel position.
-The mapping depends on the total number of RBs that are allocated in the channel and applies to both UL and DL.
+The mapping depends on the total number of RBs that are allocated in the channel and applies to DL.
 The mapping must apply to at least one numerology supported by the BS.

 Table 5.4.1.2-1: Channel Raster to Resource Element Mapping